Zimbabweans go hungry as drought hammers southern Africa

 The government and foreign relief agencies are still assessing needs but one official said up to 1.8 million people - more than a tenth of the population - may require food aid.

-The 2015 harvest is forecast at 950,000 metric tons of maize, the staple, far less than the 1.8 million metric tons Zimbabwe's people need.
+The 2015 harvest is forecast at 950,000 tonnes of maize, the staple, far less than the 1.8 million tonnes Zimbabwe's people need.

-Harare has plans to import 700,000 metric tons of white maize, which would cost $168 million, according to the latest spot prices from GrainSA, a farmers' body in neighboring South Africa, the region's top producer.
+Harare has plans to import 700,000 tonnes of white maize, which would cost $168 million, according to the latest spot prices from GrainSA, a farmers' body in neighbouring South Africa, the region's top producer.

 But the government is already struggling to pay for expenses as basic as civil service salaries and did not plan for the imports in its 2015 budget.